core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In case endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible for Group Identifiers of different groups to coincide.

-This does not impair the security of the AEAD algorithm.
-In fact, as long as the Master Secret is different for different groups and this condition holds over time, AEAD keys are different among different groups.
+This does not impair the security of the AEAD Algorithm and of the Group Encryption Algorithm.
+In fact, as long as the Master Secret is different for different groups and this condition holds over time, keys are different among different groups.

 In case multiple groups use the same IP multicast address, the entity assigning that address may help limiting the chances to experience such collisions of Group Identifiers.
 In particular, it may allow the Group Managers of those groups using the same IP multicast address to share their respective list of assigned Group Identifiers currently in use.